ls1intum/Artemis/docs/user/lti.rst

 To set up the LTI 1.3 integration in Artemis, follow the steps outlined below:

 #.
 Access Course Management: Begin by logging into your Artemis account.
-From the main dashboard, click on the  |course-management| option.\
+Click on the  |course-management| option.\
 #.
 Choose the Relevant Course: From the list of courses, select the one you wish to configure for LTI integration.
 This will lead you to the course's settings and details.\
 #.
 Navigate to Course Details: Once inside the course settings, scroll down until you find the Course Details section.\
 #.
 Access LTI Configuration: Within the Course Details section, you'll find an option labeled LTI Configuration.
 Click on it to access the LTI settings for the course.\

     .. figure:: lti/lticonfiguration_link.png
         :align: center
-        :width: 500
+        :width: 700
         :alt: Locate LTI Configuration

 #.
 Switch to LTI 1.3 Tab: Inside the LTI Configuration, there will be multiple tabs related to different LTI versions.
 Click on the LTI 1.3 tab to access the settings specific to this version.\